marmelab/react-admin/docs/Admin.md

 );
 ```

+**Note**: You should seldom use this option, even when using an external authentication provider.
+Since you can already define the `/auth-callback` route controller via `authProvider.handleCallback`, the `authCallbackPage` prop is only useful when you need the user's feedback after they logged in.

-You can also disable it completely along with the `/auth-callback` route by passing `false` to this prop.
+You can also disable the `/auth-callback` route altogether by passing `authCallbackPage={false}`.

-See The [Authentication documentation](./Authentication.md#handling-external-authentication-services-callbacks) for more details.
+See The [Authentication documentation](./Authentication.md#using-external-authentication-providers) for more details.

 ## ~~`history`~~